-The transaction is subject to approval by the TSX Venture Exchange, other customary closing conditions, recordals and registration with certain Chinese regulatory agencies as well as the Canadian Government, namely pursuant to a voluntary notification filing pursuant to the Investment Canada Act.
+The transaction is subject to approval by the TSX Venture Exchange, other customary closing conditions, recordals and registration with certain Chinese regulatory agencies, but will not require clearance from the Canadian Government under the Investment Canada Act..
 Completion of the transaction is expected to occur by Q1-2024.
 The common shares will be subject to a four-month and one day hold period from the date of their issuance in accordance with applicable securities laws and the policies of the TSX Venture Exchange.